Park-Jeong-Gil/pixel-borders/README.md

 The pixel borders mixin comes with a number of classes defined to demonstrate how it can be used.
 These can be used as is but I would encourage users to create their own customized classes.

+### Improvements in this modern version

+1. Replaced `@import` with `@use`/`@forward` following modern SCSS conventions
+2. Added namespaced functions for color manipulation and string operations
+3. Added new `$border-image-width` parameter for more flexible border styling
+4. Improved code formatting for better readability and maintainability
+5. Updated dependencies to current versions

 ### Demo site

 Clone or download from Github.